Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 id_b: regex "id_b:(\\d+)!"
 name: regex "Hello ([a-zA-Z]+)!"
 ```
+{% endraw %}

 Pattern of the regex query must have at least one capture group, otherwise the
 capture will fail.
 Metacharacters beginning with a backslash in the pattern
 (like `\d`, `\s`) must be escaped: `regex "(\\d+)!"` will capture one or more digit.